ssyht/Terraform_MCD_Pages/pages/ch1.md

 # **Chapter 1** - Overview & Getting Started with Terraform

 ## 1.1 Purpose of the Lab
-in this lab, you will learn how to use Terraform as the Infrastructure-as-Code (IaC) backbone for the Arculus edge-security testbed.
+In this lab, you will learn how to use Terraform as the Infrastructure-as-Code (IaC) backbone for the Arculus edge-security testbed.
 You’ll learn how to describe cloud resources declaratively (VPCs, subnets, security groups, EC2 instances, IAM, SSM, KMS, and Secrets Manager), apply guardrails (least-privilege IAM, permission boundaries, encrypted storage, SSM-only access), and package repeatable environments as modules for students and instructors.

 ## 1.2 Prerequisites
 To follow along and get the most out of this lab, you should have: